 Play as a powerful Lanista (the owner of a famous gladiator school), choosing one of five specialist gladiators to enter deadly events sponsored by powerful roman officials.
-Gain glory by winning a combat on the arena sand while impressing the baying crowd – or maybe place a secret bet on another fighter.
+Gain glory by winning combats on the arena sand while impressing the noisy crowd – or maybe place a secret bet on another fighter.
 Gather the most glory to impress Caesar and win the game.

-Essentially Gladiatores: Blood for Roses is a card-driven combat game with a unique gladiatores, unique abilities and unique twists that can give you an edge and win you the game.
+Gladiatores: Blood for Roses is a card-driven combat game with five unique gladiators with unique abilities and specialist combat moves that can give you an edge and win you the game.

 For example: Use your Sponsor’s secret ability to influence fight outcomes (sometimes even before they start!), make side bets on who will likely win the fight, set your Gladiator up to take a fall or gain glory by showboating to the bloodthirsty crowd.

 Gladiatores can be played as a single battle between matched gladiators (taking ~15mins/player) or in campaign mode where players gain glory over 3 – 5 separate battles using somer or all of the gladiator types in their school.
 Only those who can complete their wheel of glory will be famous enough to perform before great Caesar in Rome – while those who fail will be left behind in the arena dust!